Nomination for Awards

 Certain awards made by the trust are opened for nomination when available.
 Any such awards will be notified here.
 Please return regularly to see if there is an award for which you might make a nomination in your field.

-Detailed guidance on nomination for the Robert J. Jones Award 2024 is now available HERE.
+The detailed guidance on nomination for the Robert J. Jones Award 2025 is still available for reference HERE.

 Robert J. Jones was an inspirational teacher who encouraged and set many of his students on to prestigious careers.